Quickstart Guide

 Copy the contents of your public key.
 This is easiest done by opening a new Jupyter notebook and copying the output of the following (the notebook will make it easier to copy and paste the key)

 There are other options for interacting with GitHub as well.
-Please see this page for more information.
+Please see for more information.

 You also need to clone the github repo in the directory you are working.
 From a terminal on a *nix system, that can look like the following: